Children in 98 per cent of African countries at high or extremely high risk of the impacts of climate change: UNICEF

 New report reveals, despite the risks, only 2.4 per cent of global climate funding targets children

 NAIROBI, 1 September 2023 – Children in Africa are among the most at risk of the impacts of climate change but are woefully neglected by the key climate financing flows required to help them adapt, survive and respond to the climate crisis.

 According to a UNICEF report released today, Time to Act: African children in the climate change spotlight, children in 48 out of 49 African countries assessed, are categorized as at high or extremely high risk of the impacts of climate change.
 The analysis assesses countries based on children’s exposure to climate and environmental shocks, such as cyclones and heatwaves, as well as their vulnerability to those shocks, based on their access to essential services.

 Children living in the Central African Republic, Chad, Nigeria, Guinea, Somalia and Guinea-Bissau are the most at risk.

 In response to this increased risk to children, the report examines how multilateral climate funds (MCF) are targeting their resources.
-Just 2.4 per cent of this key global climate funding can be classified as supporting child-responsive activities, with an average value of just $71 million per year.
-If the target group is increased to include youth, the figure rises to just 6.6 per cent of total MCF spending.
+Just 2.4% of this key global climate funding can be classified as supporting child-responsive activities, with an average value of just $71 million per year.
+If the target group is increased to include youth, the figure rises to just 6.6% of total MCF spending. [i]

 “It is clear that the youngest members of African society are bearing the brunt of the harsh effects of climate change,” Lieke van de Wiel, Deputy Director, UNICEF Eastern and Southern Africa region, said.
 “They are the least able to cope, due to physiological vulnerability and poor access to essential social services.
 We need to see a stronger focusing of funding towards this group, so they are equipped to face a lifetime of climate-induced disruptions.”